-I believe the fig bar recipe has been the all time favorite everyday cookie for my entire family throughout my whole life.
+I learned how to make the fig bar recipe because it has been the all time favorite everyday cookie for my entire family throughout my whole life.
 When I got in my teenage years, Mom would occasionally purchase fig cookies from the grocery store.
 We rarely had any purchased cookies back then but I remember them as being so delicious; so soft, moist and flavorful.

 These were the favorite of both Mom and Dad.
 Besides tasting good, Mom would comment on the healthy side of them.
 Due to the fruity fig filling with its own natural sweetness, less sugar was added to the recipe.
 Figs and cheese together makes a very healthy snack and the flavor of fig bread is unbelievable.